Collins v. Virginia: Supreme Court

 Collins petitioned the Supreme Court for writ of certiorari on whether the Fourth Amendment protected his rights of privacy for the area a few feet from the boundaries of his home.
 The Supreme Court agreed in September 2017 to hear the case.
 The Court heard oral arguments on January 9, 2018.

-In oral arguments, the Justices discussed the curtilage, the homeowner's expectation of privacy there, and the officer's right to enter on the property.
+In oral arguments, the justices discussed the curtilage, the homeowner's expectation of privacy there and the officer's right to enter the property.
 They discussed the officer's right to lift the tarp, which was potentially a search.
-Also, they discussed the difference between an automobile, which is potentially mobile and creates an exigent circumstance for search, with drugs or papers, which are immobile.
-The discussion devolved into a discussion of the differences between garage, carport, driveway, and street.
-Justice Ginsburg pointed out that protection of the garage but not a driveway burdens people who cannot afford a garage.
+They also discussed the difference between an automobile, which is potentially mobile and creates an exigent circumstance for search, with drugs or papers, which are immobile.
+The discussion devolved into a discussion of the differences between garage, carport, driveway and street.
+Justice Ginsburg remarked that protection of the garage but not a driveway burdens people who cannot afford a garage.

 Decision

 The Court announced judgment in favor of the accused on May 29, 2018, reversing and remanding the case back to lower courts.
 The Court ruled 8–1 that the automobile exemption does not include the home or curtilage and that vehicles that are stored within the home's curtilage cannot be searched without a warrant.
-Justice Sonia Sotomayor wrote the majority opinion, which was joined by all but Justice Samuel Alito.
+Justice Sonia Sotomayor wrote the majority opinion, which was joined by all but justice Samuel Alito.

-Justice Clarence Thomas also wrote a concurring opinion agreeing with the decision but questioning if the Court had the right to force states to suppress incriminating evidence that was obtained unconstitutionally, as that would be akin to forcing states to follow the federal exclusionary rule.
+Justice Clarence Thomas also wrote a concurring opinion agreeing with the decision but questioning whether the Court had the right to force states to suppress incriminating evidence that was obtained unconstitutionally, as that would be akin to forcing states to follow the federal exclusionary rule.

-Alito wrote the sole dissenting opinion, arguing that whether the motorcycle was parked in the curtilage or not was unnecessary since the motorcycle was within plain view and so there was a reasonable cause for the officer to examine the vehicle.
+Alito wrote the sole dissenting opinion, arguing that the question of whether the motorcycle was parked in the curtilage was moot because the motorcycle was within plain view and the officer therefore had reasonable cause to examine the vehicle.